March 3-5, 2023

 Q: When do we find out which location our JAM will be hosted at?

 A: In order to create competitive JAM tournaments, the Snowbelt Board thoroughly discusses each tournament at the February board meeting, which is held less than a week after the end of the season.
 At the conclusion of that board meeting, your Snowbelt Reps will know which tournament all teams will play in, and which team is hosting each tournament.
-(Exact rinks/locations will not be known until the actual schedule is finalized.)
+This information will also be posted on the Snowbelt website within 24 hours of the meeting.

 Q: When do we find out the schedule and rinks our team will play in for our JAM?